What is the Purpose of Traceability in Product Development?

 purpose of traceability

-A recent study shows that 74% more vehicles were recalled than were sold last year.
-Most recalls tend to be minor in nature, but the risks associated with major oversights are a significant cause for concern.
-Many complex industries require formal process reviews, particularly in the area of engineering compliance, to ensure efficient and effective processes are in place to reduce project delivery risk.
+According to the National Highway Traffic Safety Administration (NHTSA), nearly 35 million vehicles were recalled in 2023 just in the United States.
+Most recalls tend to be minor, but the risks associated with major oversights are a significant cause for concern.
+Many complex industries require formal process reviews, especially in the field of engineering compliance, to ensure that efficient and effective processes are in place, and to reduce project delivery risk.
 As a result, traceability is an essential piece of the puzzle to keep in mind.

 What is traceability in product development?

-Traceability is the ability to formally identify the provenance, motivation, and relations between engineering artifacts.
+Traceability refers to the ability to formally identify the provenance, motivation, and relations between engineering artifacts.

 It is also one of the key methods to counter the growing complexity of product development.
 Traceability is mandatory in order to comply with all safety-related standard processes: DO-178, DO-254, ISO 26262, IEC 61508, and derivatives.